sdatspun2/deprecation-header/draft.md

 # Acknowledgments

-The authors would like to thank Mark Nottingham and Nikhil Kolekar for reviewing this specification.
+The authors would like to thank Nikhil Kolekar, Mark Nottingham, and Roberto Polli for their contributions.

 The authors take all responsibility for errors and omissions.